The Play’s The Thing

 Saturday.
 Dress rehearsal.
 Everyone was on edge, but it was a happy, nervous excitement.
 We were going to run the duel first, then take a break before starting with Act One, Scene One.
 The duel would be in costume.

 Damn.
 I hated getting into my costume.
 As a guard soldier in my formal dress uniform, I wore a garrison cap, a red tunic over a gray mail vest with a red sash as a waistband, ballooned gray trousers and boots.
 Why the hatred?
-It was because the mail vest was thin braided metal and under the lights, it soaked up the heat and happily transferred it to the skin on my chest and back.
+It was because the mail vest was thin braided metal.
+Under the lights, it soaked up the heat and happily transferred it to the skin on my chest and back.
 Mr. Montgomery didn’t want anything as distracting as a tee shirt showing under the vest.
 After a couple of rehearsals, I’d cut up a tee shirt so nothing would show and wore that under the vest.
 Relief!
-But the entire outfit still had me sweating like a captured spy entering the torture chamber under those forbidding lights.
+But the entire outfit still had me sweating under those ubiquitous lights like a captured spy visiting the torture chamber.

 We all dressed and assembled on the stage, hitting our marks, leaving center stage for the duelists.
 I looked at Evan as he strode to the center, still wearing his crown and in his dueling costume that looked so fetching.
 It was a body-fitting, long-sleeved dark top tucked into white tights and athletic slippers.
 He stopped with Ned in front of him.
 Both had epees.

-Prince Engler lifted his lightweight, silver crown from his head, freeing his white-blond, uncombed hair and handed it to Humberline, his personal bodyguard cum orderly and spoke his lines, “Take care of this, Humberline.
+Prince Engler lifted his lightweight, silver crown from his head, freeing his white-blond, uncombed hair and handed it to Humberline, his personal bodyguard cum orderly and in this instance his second, and he spoke his lines, “Take care of this, Humberline.
 I’ll want this back in just a moment.”
 He said the words with a conviction bordering on contempt.
 Then he turned to Gorf, a feral smile on his face.
 “Any time you’re ready, sir,” he said.
 He showed no nerves or fears as he faced his possible demise.

 They both raised their swords at a forty-five-degree angle and touched them.
 That was when I panicked.